 Your local authority is the first port of call for information and advice, as they will have their own policy and forms which must be completed.

-The British Council Schools Online site includes a section on health & safety issues when planning a visit, as well as a comprehensive school exchange starter kit and child protection guidelines.
+The British Council Schools Online site includes a section on health & safety issues when planning a visit, as well as a comprehensive school exchange starter kit, child protection guidelines and new Homestays guidance from ASCL.
 This should be used in conjunction with your school's own health & safety policy.

 Department for Education

 The Department for Education in England provides advice on health & safety for schools, including trips abroad.
 This replaces and incorporates advice from the 1998 publication 'Health & Safety of Pupils on Educational Visits'.